R300-AI/ITRI-AI-Hub/Model-Zoo/Object-Detection/YOLOs/ArmNN/README.md

 # Deploy YOLOs on ArmNN (Preview)

-ArmNN is an inference engine designed specifically for Cortex-A CPUs and Mali-GPUs.
-Developers can flexibly use these processors to implement high-performance, low-power deep learning operations without additional conversion work.
+ArmNN is an inference engine designed specifically for Cortex-A CPUs and Mali GPUs.
+Developers can use these processors flexibly to implement high-performance, low-power deep learning operations without additional conversion work.

-To illustrate how to delegate a model in TFLite format, we will use Ultralytics' pre-built YOLOv8n model as an example.
+To illustrate how to delegate a model in TFLite format, we will use the pre-built YOLOv8n model from Ultralytics as an example.
 The model is trained on the COCO dataset, which includes 80 categories of objects.
-Please follow the instructions provided in the previous table of contents to obtain the model on your workstation.
-Then, continue with the steps outlined in this document to complete the Python example to verify the inference results.
+Please follow the instructions provided in the previous sections to obtain the model on your workstation.
+Then, continue with the steps outlined in this document to complete the Python example and verify the inference results.

 ### Prerequisites

-* The **YOLOv8n** model in TFlite format has been exported from [[Previous Directory > Benchmarks > Train/Val Accuracy]](https://github.com/R300-AI/ITRI-AI-Hub/tree/main/Model-Zoo/Object-Detection/YOLOs).
+* The **YOLOv8n** model in TFLite format has been exported from [[Previous Directory > Benchmarks > Train/Val Accuracy]](https://github.com/R300-AI/ITRI-AI-Hub/tree/main/Model-Zoo/Object-Detection/YOLOs).
-* A **Evaluation Board (with Mali GPU)** which **ArmNN** Library has been installed. ([[Tutoiral]](https://r300-ai.github.io/ITRI-AI-Hub/docs/pages/runtime/armnn.html))
+* An **Evaluation Board (Mali GPU)** with **ArmNN** Library installed. ([[Tutoiral]](https://r300-ai.github.io/ITRI-AI-Hub/docs/pages/runtime/armnn.html))